darris-james-martin/Java-Julia-Interpreter/README.md

 }
 ```

-Going this method made the project a lot more bearable.
-When the professor would say “I changed my mind, I want you to also add a while loop function” we just copied over one of these couplings and revise the code to handle a while statement.
+Using this method allowed for variations when the professor would again change up the specifications.
+For example " I want you to also interpret the while loop function”.
+The design allowed us to copy over one of these couplings and revise the code to handle a while statement.

 ## Input
 Julia code